More states are easing coronavirus restrictions this week, unnerving experts and some local officials - KVIA

 Mayors call for more caution

-Nearby in the city of Brookhaven, Mayor John Ernst said he would rather nonessential businesses wait until Georgia reaches a milestone like a 14-day downward trend in cases.
+In the nearby suburb of Brookhaven, Mayor John Ernst said he would rather nonessential businesses wait until Georgia reaches a 14-day downward trend in cases.

-“Even the (business owners) who open up say, ‘I don’t know if I’m doing the right thing,” Ernst said Saturday. “(Reopening) needs to be an orderly process.”
+“Even the (business owners) who open up say, ‘I don’t know if I’m doing the right thing,'” Ernst said.

-While surrounding beaches opened for the weekend, Los Angeles Mayor Eric Garcetti said the county would not follow suit and urged residents to stay inside.
+In California, while surrounding counties opened their beaches for the weekend, Los Angeles Mayor Eric Garcetti said the city would not follow suit.
+He urged residents to stay inside.

 “We can’t let one weekend reverse a month of work that you have invested in,” he said.

-Colorado Gov. Jared Polis announced he is letting stay at home orders for the state expire this week, but urged residents to stay home “as much as possible.”
-While the state is transitioning to looser restrictions, Denver Mayor Michael Hancock told CNN’s Jake Tapper that nothing is changing yet for the city.
+In Colorado, Gov. Jared Polis announced he is letting stay-at-home orders expire this week — but urged residents to stay home “as much as possible.”

+But in the state’s biggest city, nothing will change, Denver Mayor Michael Hancock said.

 “Stay in place and know that none of the locations that were closed during the order will open up,” Hancock said.

-There is more to curbing the virus than testing, he added, citing the need for identification, isolation and contact tracing.

-But the nation needs to “have enough tests to respond to the outbreaks that will inevitably occur as you try and ease your way back into the different phases.”

-“We’re getting better and better at it, as the weeks go by, but we are not in a situation where we say we’re exactly where we want to be with regard to testing,” he said Thursday.
+“We’re getting better and better at it as the weeks go by, but we are not in a situation where we say we’re exactly where we want to be with regard to testing,” said Fauci, the director of the National Institute of Allergy and Infectious Diseases.

 “I think we’re going to get there, but we’re not there yet.”

+Fauci said the US needs to “have enough tests to respond to the outbreaks that will inevitably occur as you try and ease your way back into the different phases.”

+But it’s not just testing the US needs more of, Fauci said.
+Contact tracing, identification and isolation of those infected are also key to helping slow the outbreak.

-The US coronavirus case count may be high, but the World Health Organization warned that it is too early to tell if people who have had the virus would be immune from a second infection.
+The World Health Organization said it’s too early to tell if those who have recovered from coronavirus are immune from a second infection.

-The health agency said it is reviewing evidence on antibody responses to the novel coronavirus.
-A Friday scientific brief says “most” studies show that people who have “recovered from infection have antibodies to the virus.”
+WHO said it is reviewing evidence on antibody responses to the novel coronavirus.
+A scientific brief says “most” studies show that people who have “recovered from infection have antibodies to the virus.”

 But as of Friday, no study has “evaluated whether the presence of antibodies to (the virus) confers immunity to subsequent infection by this virus in humans,” the WHO brief says.